Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 A recent study showed that roughly 1% of participants (common people so we can assume this would translate to 1% of the general population) were allergic to iridium when exposed to it.

-1% isn’t a lot, but if you’re that 1 person out of a hundred, than it’s a problem.
+1% isn’t a lot, but if you’re that one person out of a hundred, than it’s a big problem.

 Remember that humans are mostly exposed to iridium through iridium jewelry and bullion.
 But this metal is also found various other products, including dental and medical devices.